VOTE BY MAIL

 In addition, the election judges who pick up the election supplies and return them at the conclusion of Election Day will receive additional compensation.

-What are the Qualifications of an Election Judge?
+Qualifications of an Election Judge?

 To qualify, you must: